High pressure Raman study of the quantum magnet (C$_4$H$_{12}$N$_2$)Cu$_2$Cl$_6$: Results

 \subsubsection{Magnetic excitations}

 As could be expected, magnetic Raman excitations in PHCC are strongly affected by hydrostatic pressure.
-As shown in Figure \ref{Raman_pressure_magnetic}, we observe a shift of the magnetic continuum to lower energies already at rather modest pressures.
+As shown in Fig. \ref{Raman_pressure_magnetic}, we observe a shift of the magnetic continuum to lower energies already at rather modest pressures.
 This is fully consistent with the previously observed softening of the spin gap.\cite{Hong2010-2} Below $P_c\sim 4$~kbar, the spectral function retains its symmetric shape with a slight tail towards higher energies.
 Throughout this pressure range the continuum width and shape remain constant, while it shifts to lower energies as a whole (Fig.~\ref{Raman_pressure_magnetic}).
-As also shown in Figure \ref{Raman_pressure_magnetic} the spectrum is merely shifted to lower energies.
 In the intermediate-pressure range between $P_c$ and $P_1\sim 13$~kbar, we additionally observe a progressive change in the shape of the scattering.
 Whereas in the low-pressure range the asymmetry of the magnetic peak was subtle, the high-energy tail becomes considerably more pronounced at higher pressure.
 Increasing the pressure above $\sim P_1$ results in a further significant change in the shape of the spectrum.
 The magnetic scattering peak becomes rounded and overdamped, with no clear maximum.
 Increasing the pressure further the spectrum continues to be broadened and develops a long high-energy tail.

 Unlike in simple spin systems such as spin ladders,\cite{Brenig2001, Schmidt2001} in a material with magnetic interactions as complex as they are in PHCC a quantitative analysis of the Raman spectrum does not appear feasible.
 To date there exist no model calculations of even the single-magnon dispersion in PHCC, let alone the Raman spectrum.
-As previously mentioned, even describing the ground state in terms of $J_1$-dimers is only approximate, since inter-dimer coupling is almost as strong.
+As previously mentioned, even describing the ground state in terms of $J_1$-dimers is only approximate, since interdimer coupling is almost as strong.
 Instead, we chose a model-independent way to quantify the measured spectra.
 In Figure \ref{half_max} we plot the positions of the maximum of magnetic scattering, and frequencies where the intensity reaches half of its maximum value.
 The color map in the background represents the measured Raman intensity relative to its maximum value at each pressure.